• Skip to primary navigation

 • Heat oil in a medium sized pan.
 Add onions and peppers and sauté for 2-3 minutes until onions start to turn translucent.

-• Add mushrooms and garlic and cook until mushrooms are cooked through, approximately 5 minutes.
-Add spinach and cook 1 minute longer until spinach is wilted.
-Remove pan from heat and set aside.
+• Add mushrooms and garlic and cook until mushrooms are cooked through and all water in pan has evaporated, approximately 5 minutes.
+Remove pan from heat and add spinach.
+Stir for 1 minute longer until spinach is wilted and set aside.

 • Crack eggs and whisk until frothy.
-Add milk, salt, pepper, and nutmeg and whisk to mix in.
+Add milk, salt, pepper, and nutmeg and whisk until frothy (2-3 minutes).

-• Remove any excess liquid from the cooked veggies by squeezing them in a kitchen towel or paper towels over the sink (this keeps the crust from getting soggy).
+• If veggies are watery, remove any excess liquid from the cooked veggies by squeezing them in a kitchen towel or paper towels over the sink (this keeps the crust from getting soggy).

-• Bake for 40-45 minutes until starting to brown on top.
+• Bake for 35-40 minutes on the bottom oven rack until starting to brown on top.
 Remove from oven and let sit for 5-10 minutes before cutting and serving.

 Notes